 1. Make sure buying is right for you

 There are many pros and cons to both buying and renting a home.
 When you rent, you’re usually not responsible if things go wrong (leaky roof?
 Call the landlord!).
 Calculate how long you think you’re going to live in your new place – if you’re only going to be there for a short time, the cost of buying and selling a home may not be worth it in the long run.
-Here’s a calculator from Industry Canada to assess whether buying a home is right for your specific situation.
+You can visit the CMHC’s website to assess if buying a home is right for you.

 2. Save, save and save some more!